Atemmuda/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. File 14-findthatword displays lines containing pattern "root" from the file /etc/passwd.
 15. File 15-countthatword count the number of lines that contain the pattern "bin" in the file /etc/passwd.
 16. File 16-whatsnext displays line containing "root" and 3 lines after them in /etc/passwd.
+17. File 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern "bin".